SexGenomicsToolkit/radsex/README.md

 This pipeline was developed for the PhyloSex project, which investigates sex determining factors in a wide range of fish species.

+## Full Documentation

+The full documentation for RADSex (still under construction) is available there: https://radsex.readthedocs.io/en/docs .
+It contains a complete Getting Started section, a detailed usage for all functions, and real-life datasets examples covering many situations.

+A simple documentation is provided in this readme file, including a simple installation guide and a simple getting started section.

 ## Requirements

 - A C++11 compliant compiler (GCC >= 4.8.1, Clang >= 3.3)